 However, for me, a must-do for any visiting family is the Time Explorers free App.
 Quite simply, It’s fantastic!
 The app guides your family around the ToL on a series of missions.
 The children have to answer questions through exploring and earning time gems to take part in a final quiz at the end to receive special mission badges.
 Our selected ‘mission’ was to assist Arabella Seymour in helping her husband William escape from the Tower.
 It kept the children so involved and interested – they learnt far more in this engaging manner than if we had just stood and pointed at things.

-Top tip: Download the app and all the missions prior to your visit whilst you have access to wifi.
+Top tip: Download the Tower of London app and all the missions prior to your visit whilst you have access to wifi.

 A must-see during your visit are the Crown Jewels.
 Housed at the Tower since the Middle Ages, these precious jewels and religious objects are still used in Royal ceremonies today.
 Whilst you might have to queue to enter the Jewel House, once inside, things do flow quite nicely.
 Be prepared to be impressed with the 23,578 gemstones on display.